kelachan/Image-J-Calcium-Analysis-Macro-Column-Mod/README.md

 # Image-J-Calcium-Analysis-Macro-Column-Mod
 Modified ImageJ calcium analysis macro to accommodate column scaling.
 Image preprocessing, cell segmentation into ROIs, application of different intensity thresholds, and .xlsx results included.
 Distance from column center and distance from column edge added to results in addition to standard intensity calculations.
+Requires a separate column image, of the same resolution, scale, and column position as the quantification image.

 **Required Fiji Plugins**